 - Demolition of existing structures, site clearing and remediation works followed by construction of a warehouse and distribution centre with associated carparking, landscaping and civil works at the former CSR site located at 10 Grand Avenue, Camellia (lodged 2017).
 During January 2021 an application was also made to subdivide the site (10 and 10A) to create a northern lot and southern lot with access to both lots from Grand Avenue, creating a battle axe lot to the south.
 Nearmap imagery (June 2021) indicates that these works may have commenced in the southern portion of the site (the battle axe lot).
 Access to the southern lot was noted as part of Golder's 25 May 2021 drive-by inspection. - Modification to the approved construction and operation of a service station servicing trucks, including construction of hardstand areas, driveways, installation and works to refuelling infrastructure and bowsers and associated signage (lodged 2017), for the site located at 9 Devon Street, Rosehill.
 This is the land investigated in 2016 by ERM (2016) (Section 4.4).
 This site forms part of the former Shell Refinery site and is located on the northern boundary fronting Grand Avenue between 10 and 12 Grand Avenue.
 Nearmap imagery (June 2021) indicates that these works have been completed. - Boundary adjustment to facilitate a land swap with Council and the subsequent subdivision of land at 12-12A Grand Avenue owned and operated by Colas (Road Holdings Australia Pty Limited) as a bitumen plant, with the eastern portion leased by Downer EDI Works Pty Ltd (lodged 2020).
 This is the site subject to the SEE (GHD, 2020), Section 4.4 and 6.3. - Alterations and additions to an existing fuel depot including new above ground diesel tank and associated forecourt, canopy, comms room, bollards, trade waste system, signage and associated works for the site located at 17 Grand Avenue, formerly known as Jack Seatons Transport (AWT Ensight, 1995) (lodged 2019).
-Nearmap Imagery (June 2021) indicates that these works have not been completed and the original refuelling operations at the site appear to still be in operation. - An application to construct and operate a resource recovery plant located within an enclosed shed, for the treatment of road sweepings and gully waste was lodged during 2016 for the site located at 1A
+It is noted that these works have not been completed at the time of reporting.
+The landowner has, however, indicated that the works are in progress.. - An application to construct and operate a resource recovery plant located within an enclosed shed, for the treatment of road sweepings and gully waste was lodged during 2016 for the site located at 1A